U.S., European airlines halt flights to Israel due to instability

 Israel launched an offensive earlier in July to halt missile salvoes out of Gaza by Hamas, which was angered by a crackdown on its supporters in the occupied West Bank as well as economic hardship due to an Israeli-Egyptian blockade.

-(Reporting by Karen Jacobs in Atlanta, Tim Hepher in Paris, Steven Scheer in Tel Aviv, Victoria Bryan in Berlin, Ludwig Burger in Frankfurt and Steve Holland and Peter Cooney in Washington; editing by G Crosse)
+(Reporting by Karen Jacobs in Atlanta, Tim Hepher in Paris, Steven Scheer in Tel Aviv, Victoria Bryan in Berlin, Ludwig Burger in Frankfurt and Steve Holland and Peter Cooney in Washington; editing by G Crosse and Ron Popeski)